vmware-archive/photon-controller/java/README.md

 As of this writing, these steps caused Thrift 0.9.3 to be installed.

-* **Note**: Thrift 0.9.2 and 0.9.3 have issues with Python code generation.
-Thrift 0.9.1 is required if you want to build the Python code locally outside of devbox.

 #### 3. Maven

 The version of [Maven](https://maven.apache.org/) which is bundled with OS X is dated.
 Install an up-to-date version using [Brew](http://brew.sh):